Math-maz/calendar-app/README.md

  - You can find the project running on `localhost:3000`.

-## Final Considerations

- I ended up busy in the weekend, so I tried to work on most of the core features as possible.
-I couldn't find a working Weathe Api that would let me grab the forecast for a given date in the future, so what I did was implement the Visual Crossing API, with historical data, so any Reminder set in the past has the forecast for that day (I realize that realistically no one would set reminders in the past, but that was the most I could do in the time I was given).

 ## Some features i would like to implement at a later date:
   1. Responsiveness (as of now, the app only looks good on a Desktop screen, and I couldn't implement a reponsive layout in time)